 What about Basis and HSFD HSA

-The cream-in-the-coffee principal discusses why the pro-rata rule ruins Roth conversions.
+The cream-in-the-coffee rule discusses why the pro-rata rule ruins Roth conversions.
 One way to get the cream out of the coffee is a QHFD.

 Since HSAs only accept the taxable portion of your IRA, you can pull this part out of a mixed IRA and leave your basis behind.
 The basis is not eligible for QHFD, so you can do a Roth conversion on the money left behind and not worry about the pro-rata calculation if only basis is left.

 Are QHFDs useful in California, where you can’t deduct the HSA?

 What about if you are an employer in the plan and cannot deduct an HSA contribution?

 Once in your life, you can reduce RMDs and fund your HSA with a touch of your pre-tax money.
 Take the money you were going to pay taxes on and turn it into tax-free!

 Is this like a backdoor Roth?
 A backdoor HSA?
 Nope.
 But it might come in handy for a few people once in a blue moon.
 This is great for basis in your IRA or if you have an inherited IRA.
 As far as inherited HSAs go, remember, don’t die with your HSA!